raffraffraff/oci-k3s/README.md

 * Restore `/etc/rancher/k3s/config.yaml`
 * `systemctl start k3s`

 That could probably be scripted, but we would have to modify the server template to detect a remote k3s server backup and restore it as part of the k3s installation process.

-For the worker nodes, it's actually pretty simple.
+## Worker node redundancy
+The workers are already redundant and will recover automatically in this setup.
 I tested this by selecting a random node (in my case, called "inst-canri-k3s-workers"") ran the following:
 - `kubectl drain inst-canri-k3s-workers --delete-emptydir-data --ignore-daemonsets`
 - `kubectl delete nodes inst-canri-k3s-workers`

-I then deleted the OCI instance and waited for a new one to appear.
-After a while, OCI provisioned an instance, and a little while later it appeared in my cluster.
-So this cluster is _moderately_ HA.
+I then terminated the OCI instance and waited for a few minutes.
+A new OCI instance was provisioned and a short while later, it appeared in the k3s cluster.
+Friggin' yay.

+## Data redundancy?
+Yes!
+If you use persistent volumes in your deployments, then Longhorn handles these.
+Longhorn gives you distributed persistent storage using the raw storage capacity of your servers.
+Beware that while its performance is OK for reads, it's not good for heavy writes.
+But hey, this is a totally free cluster.
+If you want more oomph, install Oracle's CSI and pay for provisioned storage instead.